chriseverts/zillow_cluster_project/README.md

  - Log error was different for properties depending on county, number of bedrooms, dollar per square foot, and acres.
  - I made clusters with tax value and square footage, longitude and latitude, and based on property features like age, dollar per sqft, and acreage.
 I also made one based on location (neighborhoods) which consisted of longitude, latitude, and acreage bins.
-  - My best model was my cubic model (3 degrees), but even though it surpassed the baseline on train and validate, it did not perform better on the test.
-The RMSE to beat was 0.160, but mine was 0.174.
-It did better on r^2 at only 0.002 though.
+  - My best model was my quadratic model (2 degrees), but even though it surpassed the baseline on train and validate, it did not perform better on the test.
+The RMSE to beat was 0.160, but mine was 0.175.
+It did better on r^2 at only 0.001 though.

 # How to Recreate Project